nordeck/intercom-presence/docs/test-environment.md

 - https://myics.nightly.opendesk.qa

 These will be behind an Nginx proxy.
-So, create local DNS records for them which point the reverse proxy.
+So, create local DNS records for them which point to the reverse proxy.
 For example:

 - myapp.nightly.opendesk.qa -> 172.18.18.40
 - myics.nightly.opendesk.qa -> 172.18.18.40